hapijs/joi/API.md

 #### `binary.max(limit)`

 Specifies the maximum length of the buffer where:
-- `limit` - the highest size of the buffer.
+- `limit` - the highest size of the buffer or a reference.

 ```js
 const schema = Joi.binary().max(10);